Are you wondering how to engage board members in major gift fundraising?

-Acknowledge reality and their very real feelings and attitudes.
+Why not acknowledge reality, and understand their very real feelings and attitudes.
 It’s all ok – it’s just human nature.

 Takeaway: Be realistic.
 And meet them where they are.

-2. Many board members think that all fundraising equals “asking.”
+2. Many board members think that major gift fundraising equals “asking.”

 They think of fundraising as a transaction.
 Like selling something.

-They would probably be surprised to learn that so much of the fundraising process (particularly with major donors) is focused on engaging and developing an overall happy relationship – NOT on the ask.
+They would probably be surprised to learn that so much of the fundraising process (particularly with major donors) is focused on developing an overall happy relationship – NOT on the ask.

 Takeaway: If you want to engage board members in fundraising for major gifts, don’t ask them to solicit – quite yet!